AirTags vs SpyTec GL300: The Charging Problem Nobody Talks About

 The GL300 needs cell coverage to transmit.
 Construction sites in rural areas, underground parking garages, warehouses with thick walls, and remote job sites can all create gaps.
 AirTags use Apple's Find My network, which works through Bluetooth.
 Any iPhone, iPad, or Mac nearby relays the location.
 Inside a warehouse full of office workers with iPhones, AirTags report consistently.
 A cellular GPS tracker might not.

-When AirTags with AirPinpoint Make More Sense
+When AirTags with AirPinpoint Win (Most Business Tracking)

 SpyTec GL300 vs. Other GPS Trackers